sofiarha/PR-SeaLevelRise/README.md

 print("\nYearly Island-wide Averages:")
 print(yearly_avg)
 ```
-Great — here's a continuation from your previous workflow into the graphing phase, generalized to reflect that this is one of multiple visualizations but follows a consistent process:

 ### 10. Visualizing the Results:
 To better understand and communicate the trends in sea level rise across Puerto Rico, I created interactive charts using Plotly.
 Although I created three different types of visualizations, the general process involved loading the final CSV files and plotting the relevant columns.
 Below is an example of one of the charts I created — a bar graph of yearly sea level averages.